 Motorola has a lot to prove when it comes to the competition.

-Then there’s the regular Motorola Edge (2022) ($599).
+Then there’s the regular Motorola Edge (2022) ($249 at Amazon).
 Although it offers less overall than its bigger brother, it may still be a good option for Motorola fans looking for a slightly cheaper device.
 You get a smaller display, a less powerful chipset, and slower charging, among other things.
 But on the other hand, the Motorola Edge (2022) comes with a bigger battery, more base storage, and a cheaper price tag.
 It will surprisingly also get one year of extra OS and security updates.

 Motorola Edge Plus (2022) review: The verdict

 Motorola made some questionable choices when it cobbled together the Edge Plus (2022).
 The company clearly wants to play in the same space as today’s market leaders — at least when it comes to what it charges for its flagship.
 The Edge Plus costs the same as many of the best phones in the market.
 That would be fine if the Edge Plus offered the same high-quality experience that many of those phones do.
 Sadly, it does not.